GeorgeSchafer/DarkGlasses/js/day1/day1.md

 # the Good Day

-- Ben wakes up.
+- Thomas wakes up.
 - It is a good day.
 - He is looking forward to working on a project.
-- Feels creative and motivated.
-He is planning on playing music with his friend and a drummer.
+- Feels relatively upbeat.
+He played an interesting game.
 - Goes to school.
-- meets with his friends to play music
-- introduced to a new character and potential friend, but is unsure what to think of them.

----

-Each day is separated into 3 periods.

 ## Math Class